VivianDLi/CryoViT-UI/README.md

 CryoViT is a minimally-supervised model (i.e., it trains using a small number of annotated data).
 This is typically 5 good-quality slices in each training tomogram that are annotated with what you want to segment.
 The **Annotations** tab (next to the **Pre-processing** tab) is used to select and setup these slices.

 First, select the `Project Root Directory` at the top.
 This should be your `Data` directory.
 This can either be manually entered using the text box, or selected with a prompt using the button on the right.
-The application will provide warnings and the root directory will not be set if the selected directory doesn't follow the structure specified in (Step 1)(#1.
-Setup your dataset directory:).
+The application will provide warnings and the root directory will not be set if the selected directory doesn't follow the structure specified in [Step 1](#1.-Setup-your-dataset-directory).

 With the root directory selected, all `sample` sub-directories will be shown in the section below, with the current progress displayed, and completed samples highlighted in green.
 The progress indicates how many tomograms in each sample have either: (1) had slices extracted to later be annotated, or (2) have annotations present in an `annotations` folder.